domen-jersek/PoKeys_HomeAssistant_plugin/README.md

 # PoKeys_HomeAssistant_plugin

 A HomeAssistant plugin for the PoKeys57E Ethernet I/O controller that contains all of the basic features required for most home automation projects.
+For detailed setup and use descriprion check out our blog site at https://blog.poscope.com

 # Setup
+## Hacs setup
+- Go to Hacs>Integrations>Custom repositories
+- Paste the link ```https://github.com/domen-jersek/PoKeys_HomeAssistant_plugin``` and select ```Integration```
+- Restart HomeAssistant
+- Go to Hacs>Integrations>Explore & download repositories, search for "pokeys" and click Download
+## Manual setup
 - Copy the custom_components folder into your HA config folder
 - Restart HomeAssistant
 - After restart you can now add your pokeys device to the file configuration.yaml